BEST-PRACTICE-FOR-SENDING-INVOICES

 Give discounts for early payments and charge late fees for overdue payments.

 Taking proactive steps is not a foolproof way to avoid overdue payments.
-You will still get clients who would not pay you on time.
+You will still get clients who will not pay you on time.
 Here are some ways you can handle these situations.

 1. Start with reminders